The Best Regidrago VSTAR Deck List and Guide

-As if that weren’t enough, new and powerful dragon type Pokemon released in Shrouded Fable have ramped up Regidrago’s already impressive range of attacks, giving it answers for just about any situation.
+As if that weren’t enough, powerful dragon type Pokemon released in recent sets have seriously ramped up Regidrago’s already impressive range of attacks, giving it answers for just about any situation.

 In this guide, we’re going to look at the basics of Regidrago as well as how to counter this powerful deck.